 Positions for labour – knowing which positions may be helpful and provide the most comfort.

-- Whilst a woman can of course give birth on her back, or any other position she chooses, after this discussion, and looking at the pelvis and the baby’s journey through it, you will understand the benefits and the rationale for being upright during labour and birth.
+- Whilst a woman can of course give birth on her back, or any other position she chooses, after this discussion, and looking at the pelvis and the baby’s journey through it, you will understand the benefits and the rationale for being mobile and upright during labour and birth.

 Massage techniques – we cover an array of different massage techniques which you can try out during the session.

 - Loving touch (if permitted!) in the form of massage, hugging, stroking, etc. releases endorphins and oxytocin which help labour to be more efficient and comfortable.
 After trying techniques out during the session, couples are usually able to find at least one type of massage that she may like on the day.

 Informed decision making & interventions – we look at the definition of informed decision making and what your rights are before and during labour.
 We talk through sweeps, formal induction of labour and internal examinations – the what’s and why’s around these – and you are encouraged to further think about this with your partner after the course and personalise your birth preferences accordingly (you receive a 3-part birth preference template in book and electronically).

 - A positive birth takes many guises – for one woman it could be a planned caesarean birth where she felt listened to and her wishes were respected.
 For another it could be a home water birth, and for another it could be having her labour induced and being able to remain mobile throughout, or asking for time to mobilise before the next step of the induction process.
 And so on…